- Ian Denyer

 - Executive Producer

 Duration: 1 hour, 30 minutes

-Jane Austen loved to dance and balls were hugely popular in early 19th century England.
+Jane Austen loved to dance and balls were hugely popular in early 19th-century England.
 Crucially, a ball is also where Elizabeth Bennet and Mr Darcy meet and begin their courtship.
-However very little is known about what they were actually like.
-What sort of music would they have danced to?
+However, very little is known about what the balls were actually like.
+What sort of music would the guests have danced to?
 How difficult were the steps?
 What were the clothes like to wear?
 And what did the food taste like?

 This page is best viewed in an up-to-date web browser with style sheets (CSS) enabled.
 While you will be able to view the content of this page in your current browser, you will not be able to get the full visual experience.
 Please consider upgrading your browser software or enabling style sheets (CSS) if you are able to do so.